 Be clear and captivating.
 Proofread your submission so that it is free from grammatical or spelling errors.

-If accepted, you agree to attend DCDT Arkansas in person, register, and must be available to present your session at any time or day of the conference.
+If accepted, you agree to attend DCDT Reno in person, register, and must be available to present your session at any time or day of the conference.
 We will not honor any scheduling requests from presenters.
 All accepted presenters must register regardless of whether they attend the entire conference, a portion of it, or only their individual session.

 Accepted presenters also agree to submit handouts or session materials into the online system prior to DCDT.
 Handouts or session materials are frequently requested and highly utilized by conference attendees.

-We sincerely appreciate the time it takes to complete and submit a proposal, and hope you will continue to submit to DCDT year after year.
+We sincerely appreciate the time it takes to complete and submit a proposal and hope you will continue to submit to DCDT year after year.